-The Committee, in establishing the 1994 compensation program for the Chief Executive Officer, Robert J. O'Toole, employed the methodology, surveys and study conducted by an independent consulting firm previously described in this report.
-In setting Mr. O'Toole's base salary for 1994, the Committee reviewed his accomplishments during the prior year, experience, service with the Company and determined to position it above the median level of salaries of chief executive officers of similar sized manufacturing companies.
-Mr. O'Toole's bonus compensation for 1994 was directly related to the Company's record return on investment earned by the Company and reflected Committee set minimum and maximum objectives.
+The Committee, in establishing the 1995 compensation program for the Chief Executive Officer, Robert J. O'Toole, employed the methodology and surveys previously described in this report.
+In setting Mr. O'Toole's base salary for 1995, the Committee reviewed his accomplishments during the prior year, experience, service with the Company and determined to position it above the median level of salaries of chief executive officers of similar sized manufacturing companies.
+Mr. O'Toole's bonus compensation for 1995 was directly related to the Company's return on investment earned by the Company and reflected Committee set minimum and maximum objectives.
 The maximum amount of bonus compensation payable to Mr. O'Toole is 200% of base salary.
 The Committee made stock option grants to Mr. O'Toole under the LTEICP consistent with the methodology utilized in making grants to the other participating executives.